 We’ve all heard the horror stories over threads about melting threads and bleeds, and as a result, settled with DMC threads.
 Now, I’m a DMC fan, so I was thinking I’d try a few threads out, complain about how they sucked and go on my jolly way.
 Well, I was wrong.
 Turns out that all those horror stories are pretty much exactly that; stories.
 Whilst most do have some truth to them, cheaper Chinese copy threads aren’t all that bad.

 I took a new DMC thread, a DMC thread from 1998, a DMC thread from 2016 that had been on a shop floor, an Anchor thread, a CXC thread (known as a Chinese DMC copy), and a Royal Broderie thread (a Chinese DMC copy that mostly goes without a brand name online).
 I then stitched some test squares, projects and a few party favors to test them all against some of the complaints people had.

 Below are my findings which show that those Chinese threads aren’t that bad after all.
 I will state for the record, that I still use DMC threads though.

 The Colors Don’t Match

 This was the number one complaint I came across during my research, and I was expecting to see some serious color mismatches.
 My first initial stitches showed a slight difference in color, but nothing great enough to phone home about.
 But then I got to some of the other DMC threads.
 I said above I used three DMC threads, new ones, ones from 1998, and some from 2016 that were stored on a shop floor under halogen lights.
 The difference in these threads was astonishing.
-Far greater than the difference in the Chinese copies, the older DMC threads lost there luster and most looked a little greyed out.
+Far greater than the difference in the Chinese copies, the older DMC threads lost their luster and most looked a little greyed out.

 This is an issue I’ve seen before.
 In fact, batches of the same color from DNC come out differently too.
 In the below picture you can see a significant difference between dye lots.